A global offer to study cellular infection and response

 In addition, cellular models allow other explorations such as the analysis of cytotoxicity induced by compounds or microorganisms.

 Smaltis has thus equipped itself with a cell culture laboratory allowing to work on different lines and to propose various services.
-In partnership with the mAbEXperts group, Smaltis offers a global service related to the study of cellular response.
+In partnership with a specialized company, Smaltis offers a global service related to the study of cellular response.

 Various models are already available or are specifically designed to accompany the development of products acting against bacterial infections or to evaluate the cytotoxicity of a compound or a microorganism.
 These cellular models allow the assessment of the impact of anti-infectious molecules, biomolecules, bacterial strains, bacterial compounds, and phages, on: